-Despite the abundance of carryover products, there's no shortage of new developments and emerging trends within the industry. to Lightcap, "23-24 is shaping up to be a huge year for the Jones splitboard line.
+Despite the abundance of carryover products, there's no shortage of new developments and to Lightcap, "23-24 is shaping up to be a huge year for the Jones splitboard line.
 We will introduce two brand-new split models, two completely redesigned split models, and significant new performance and sustainability focused tech."
 Amplid is continuing its quest for the lightest splitboard on the market.
 Its carbon construction in combination with the brand's patented Stratospheric Topsheet make Amplid splitboards some of the lightest on the market.
-For Head, lighter boards is the name of the game in 23-24 so the brand is using its LYT Board Architecture in the VOY splitboard, which includes a new lightweight poplar wood core design.
+For Head, lighter boards is the name of the game in 23the VOY splitboard, which includes a new lightweight poplar wood core design.
 "This weight reduction transfers into boards that are light, yet long-lasting and full of power," affirms Katharina Acham.
 Nitro has worked on both ends of the price spectrum with its splitboard line.
 "The Vertical, our super lightweight splitboard designed for the high alpine explorer, just won the award of Best Skinning Splitboard.
-On the other end of the offering, the NOMAD and VOLTA both set the mark for being one of the most-if not the most-affordable splitboards in the market," explains Product Manager Florian Lang.
+On the Brands are also asserting the importance of products other end of the offering, the NOMAD and VOLTA both set the mark for being one of the most-if not the most-affordable splitboards in the market," explains Product Manager Florian Lang.
 Korua will be introducing the new Pro clips and hooks from Union bindings, which allow for finer adjustments.
 Korua's Plus line splitboards now feature a snow repellent topsheet but still stick to the brand's well-known colours and designs.
-Weston is stoked to drop the Carbon Riva Splitboard, as it will fill a void in the market for riders of smaller stature or with smaller feet.
-"This is a category of rider that is predominantly populated by our female shredders out there who are underserved when it comes to ripping gear.
-We will be releasing one the first, if not the first, mass-produced carbon splitboards for smaller and female riders with the size range dropping to a 150," says Marketing Manager Sean Eno.
+Weston is stoked to drop the Carbon Riva Splitboard, [by offering] all the spare parts necessary to fix the as it will fill a void in the market for riders of smaller stature or with smaller feet.
+"This is a category of rider that is predominantly populated by our female philosophy of producing locally in France but still try to shredders out there who are underserved when it comes to ripping gear.
+We will be releasing one the first, if not the first, mass-produced carbon Last but not least, production facilities themselves splitboards for smaller and female riders with the size range dropping to a 150," says Marketing